Skip to main content

 Author:

-I write fiction and philosophy.
+I write fiction, poetry, and philosophy.
 I am a best selling author.

 I create art and design products that are environmentally friendly and shipped all over the world.